Skip to content

 Overview

-The purpose of this document is to assist private deployment edition users in implementing observability for the deployment edition, thereby enhancing the overall reliability of Guance services.
-This document describes two classic observability patterns and how to deploy Datakit data collection, log slicing, APM, Synthetic Tests, RUM, etc., in a Kubernetes environment.
-Additionally, we provide one-click import template files for infrastructure and middleware observability and application service observability to facilitate better monitoring of your own environment.
+The purpose of this document is to assist private Deployment Plan users in how to implement observability for the Deployment Plan, thereby enhancing the overall reliability of Guance services.
+This article discusses two classic observability patterns, as well as how to deploy Datakit data collection, logs and slicing, APM, Synthetic Tests, RUM in a Kubernetes environment.
+Additionally, we provide one-click import template files for infrastructure and MIDDLEWARE observability and application service observability, making it easier for everyone to observe their own environment.

-In this mode, the system observes itself.
-In other words, it sends data to its own space.
-This means that if the environment goes down, it cannot observe its own information data and further troubleshooting becomes impossible.
-The advantage of this solution is ease of deployment.
-The disadvantage is that data is continuously generated, leading to self-iteration, resulting in an endless loop, and when the cluster crashes, it cannot observe its own issues.
+This mode refers to self-observation.
+In other words, it means sending data to your own space.
+This implies that if the environment goes down, you will also be unable to observe your information data, and further troubleshooting will not be possible.
+The advantage of this solution is: easy deployment.
+The disadvantage is: data is continuously generated, leading to self-iteration of data, causing a continuous loop, and when the cluster crashes, you cannot observe its own issues.

-In this mode, multiple Guance instances send data to the same node.
-Advantage: It avoids creating a data transmission loop and allows real-time monitoring of the cluster's status.
+This mode refers to multiple Guance instances sending data to the same node.
+Advantages: no data transmission closed-loop situation occurs, and real-time monitoring of the cluster's status is possible.

 guance2